Les or Des?

 The meaning of "ce" is a little loose (or at least contextual).
-As a determiner, for example, the appropriate translation might be "this" or "that", or some other related word, depending on the context.
+As a determiner (or "demonstrative adjective") it can be translated to "this" or "that", depending on the context.

 «Beaucoup»is usually followed by «de».
 The only time it would be followed by «des » would be when referring to a specific group of items.

 For example, if we say "A lot of dogs are gentle with children."
 We are not talking about a specific group of dogs, it's just a generalization.
 So, it would translate to "Beaucoup de chiens sont gentils avec les enfants."